+448702191000 info@jumptrademarks.com

 • What makes a business name unavailable in different countries?

-• Why should you check beyond exact name matches?
+• Why should you check beyond exact name matches in worldwide searches?

 Designed for JUMP Trademarks.